jhrcook/100DaysOfPython/README.md

 **Day 100 - January 29, 2020:**
 I learned about embedding categorical variables in new dimensions and how to use an Embedding layer in a Keras model.

+**Day 101 - January 30, 2020:**
+I finished up Chapter 13 on handling data in TF.
+We learned about the Preprocessing layers that will be coming to TF Keras shortly and the TensorFlow Datasets project.
+I used TFDS to loading MNIST to train a small NN.